-Day Suggested Schedule Asakusa Asakusa is as close to the old shitamachi downtown atmosphere as it's possible to get in modern day Tokyo.
+Detailed Itiner Page 2 Day Suggested Schedule Asakusa Asakusa is as close to the old shitamachi downtown atmosphere as it's possible to get in modern day Tokyo.
 Centring on Sensō-ji Temple, Asakusa is vibrant, festive, and somewhat nostalgic - very little has changed from the 1950s when the area was re-constructed.
 Sensō-ji Temple, red, and pleasantly crowded with pigeons and sight-seers, is the oldest and most important Buddhist site in Tokyo, home to a small golden statue of the goddess Kannon which is so sacred that it cannot be viewed.
 The main entrance is marked by an impressively large lantern that hangs suspended below the kaminari-mon gate.
 The temple also boasts a lovely five storied pagoda, and is a popular spot for Tokyoites and visitors alike.
 Asakusa's streets are busy and festive, lined with stalls selling freshly grilled rice crackers, Buddhist charms, and paper fans.
 The buildings in the area mainly date back to the years immediately post-war, though some are older, and the local cinemas play old films, catering to nostalgic elderly Japanese tourists and pilgrims who remember when much of Tokyo looked very similar.
 Behind the temple lies Tokyo's most famous geisha quarter, where you can see the outsides of famous tea houses and occasionally catch a glimpse of the geisha on their way to work in the evenings.
-Tuesday 31 st March We begin the day at the Tokyo National Museum, home to a vast collection of Japanese art and antiquities.
-We continue on to Akihabara, Tokyo's Tokyo: National Museum Akihabara Meiji Shrine famous high-tech shopping district and recently the home to a number of maid cafés.
+Wednesday 13 th October Tokyo: National Museum Akihabara The Prince Gallery Kioicho We begin the day at the Tokyo National Museum, home to a vast collection of Japanese art and antiquities.
+We continue on to Akihabara, Tokyo's famous high-tech shopping district and recently the home to a number of maid cafés.
 The rest of the day is at your leisure - we would be happy to assist you with visiting Meiji Shrine, the trendy Omotesando shopping area or anywhere else in the capital that may be of personal interest.
-The Imperial Palace Gardens are also well worth a visit.
-Prince Gallery Imperial Palace Gardens Immaculately manicured, the Imperial Palace (Kōkyo) Gardens house Edo castle's impressive ruined keep, and are a wonderfully calm place within the hustle and bustle of the capital.
-The East Gardens - the only part of the palace generally open to the public - is both large and varied, and, being famous for cherry blossoms, azalea, irises and pine, is lovely at any season.
-Leave yourself enough time to explore both the castle ruins and the Japanese style garden.
 Tokyo National Museum The Tokyo National Museum was established in 1872, and is the oldest Japanese national museum and the largest art museum in Japan.
 The museum collects, houses, and preserves a comprehensive collection of art works and archaeological objects of Asia, focusing on Japan.
 The museum holds over 110,000 objects, which includes 87 Japanese National Treasures and 610 Important Cultural Properties.
 Located inside Ueno Park, the facilities consist of the Honkan (Japanese Gallery), Tōyōkan (Asian Gallery), Hyōkeikan, Heiseikan, Hōryū-ji Hōmotsukan (Gallery of Hōryū-ji Treasures), as well as Shiryōkan (the Research and Information Center), and other facilities.
 There are restaurants and shops within the museum's premises, as well as outdoor exhibitions and a garden where visitors can enjoy seasonal views.

-Akihabara Akihabara - known colloquially as Akiba - is the heart of Tokyo's electronic district, and is something of a Mecca for otaku of all stripes.
-Which shops to visit depend very much on what you're looking for, as some specialize in one thing only, while others have nearly every electronic device imaginable.
-Some of the best bargains are to be had off the main Chūō-dōri street - though be aware that some of the smaller shops are less prepared to deal with non-Japanese speakers.
+Some of the best bargains are to be had off the main $Ch\bar{u}\bar{o}$ -d $\bar{o}$ ri street - though be aware that some of the smaller shops are less prepared to deal with non-Japanese speakers.
 Also, if you are purchasing electronics, keep in mind such issues such as voltage differences and the possible lack of international warrantees.

 If you're shopping seriously, we highly recommend comparing prices before you purchase.
 There are also second hand electronics stores for the more budget-conscious.
 Yodobashi Camera has a good range of electronics, and we also recommend stopping by Radio Kaikan and Robot Tsukumu.
 The arcades have some of the best variety in Tokyo as well, with good selections of both modern and classic games.
-Akibabara is also famous for selections of both modern and classic games.
 Akihabara is also famous for maid cafes, and we recommend @home café, on Kanda-myojin Street, where you can take refreshment in a unique environment.